softwarefactory-project/sf-docs/docs/operator/zuul3_operator.rst

 * Set Where can this GitHub App be installed to "Any account"
 * Create the App
-* In the 'General' tab generate a Private key for your application
+* In the 'General' tab generate a Private key for your application, and download the key to a secure location

-Configure the Github connection in sfconfig.yaml, add to the github_connections:
+To configure the Github connection in sfconfig.yaml, add to the **github_connections** section:

 .. code-block:: yaml

   - name: "github.com"
-    webhook_token: uuid # The token used in app creation
+    webhook_token: XXXX # The Webhook secret defined earlier
     app_id: 42 # Can be found under the Public Link on the right hand side labeled ID.
     app_key: | # In Github this is known as Private key and must be collected when generated
       -----BEGIN RSA PRIVATE KEY-----